 In order to achieve this all-important balance (for avocado skeptics anyway) you need good quality, rich decadent cocoa powder or raw cacao powder.
 Any self-respecting chocolate mousse aficionado knows all too well that great chocolate is a prerequisite for any decadent chocolate mousse.
 For my addiction, I always use organic raw cacao powder.

-Just with the vegan tofu chocolate mousse, this raw chocolate mousse is a beacon of hope for any dairy free, chocolate mousse addict suffering from withdrawals; and an even brighter light for those of you following a soy free diet.
+Just like with the vegan tofu chocolate mousse, this raw chocolate mousse is a beacon of hope for any dairy free, chocolate mousse addict suffering from withdrawals; and an even brighter light for those of you following a soy free diet.
 I like to use raw almond butter in this recipe as it adds a more rounded dimension and depth of flavor that is scrumptious.
 If you don't add it, the blend can be a bit flat.
 If you are wanting to make this nut free, coconut cream is delicious as well.
 You could omit the coconut cream and almond butter altogether and just add more vanilla, agave and cacao; but I like this blend because it is not too sweet and rich, and the flavors are better balanced.

 But regardless, you can make your chocolate pudding as decadent as you want by adding in more sweetener, cacao and vanilla; more almond butter; or even use maple syrup, which is incredibly tasty.
 I have also used raw and dried soaked dates which is really unbelievable!
 Experiment with the cinnamon too.
 I like just a hint.
 But some people prefer more.
 Adding chile is fantastic in this recipe too!
 You could also add in some bananas as a substitute for a couple of the avocados!

 Serve this with some berries, vegan cream, shaved coconut, chocolate or nuts to complete your heavenly experience.
 Trust me -- give this recipe a go in your blender and let your inner chocolate mousse addict sing.
 You know my penchant for the 5 minute vegan pudding recipes!
 Just like the berry custard, it just doesn’t get any easier than this recipe.
 Just throw, blend, chill, gobble, and celebrate your addiction.
 Now….I'm off to a meeting.